Mightier Together: We Are Saint Mary’s

 - Two-periods of daily English Language & Literature instruction that emphasizes both literature (vocabulary) and writing (grammar) preparing students for the rigors of high school.
 That’s twice what their peers receive and it shows!

-- Language Acquisition (foreign language) instruction preparing students to earn a high school (Level 1 foreign language) credit.
+- Language Acquisition (foreign language) instruction preparing students to earn a Level 1 foreign language credit for high school.
 Students may choose between French or Spanish.

 Saint Mary’s graduates are prepared for the next steps in their Academic Journey.

 Check out what our Monarch Alumni have to say about how Saint Mary’s prepared them for high school, college and their professional lives by reading these recent testimonials.

 As a good International Baccalaureate Programme learner, Lauren was open-minded, curious and risk-taking.
 After working for almost seven years in a pharmacy during and prior to college and observing interactions between insurance companies and health care providers, she decided that she wanted to reconsider her career path.

 However, the idea of the financial cost of switching gears and starting flight school created a lot of stress, Lauren said.
 She had come so far in her education thinking dentistry was her goal that changing course was an extremely difficult decision.